MicrosoftDocs/azure-devops-docs/docs/project/search/functional-work-item-search.md

 <img alt="Search across all work item fields" src="media/work-item-search-get-started/NewSearchAcross.gif" width="710" height="400" border="0"></img>

-Use simple search strings for words or phrases.
+- Use simple search strings for words or phrases.
 Work item search matches derived forms of your search terms; for example, a search for "updating" also finds instances of the word "updated" and "update".
 Searches aren't case-sensitive.

-When you search from inside a project, the default is to search only within that project.
-While searching from inside a team, the default is to search only within the default area path of that team.
-When you have one project selected, you see a list of area paths in that project for which you have read access - you won't see any projects and area paths for which you don't have read permission.
+- When you search from inside a project, the default is to search only within that project.
+- While searching from inside a team, the default is to search only within the default area path of that team.
+  - When you have one project selected, you see a list of area paths in that project for which you have read access - you won't see any projects and area paths for which you don't have read permission
-Select area paths in the tree to narrow your search if necessary.
+  - Select area paths in the tree to narrow your search if necessary.

-The selected projects are always at the top of the list.
+- The selected projects are always at the top of the list.
 Notice that hit counts are also shown for projects that aren't selected.

-Open the search results in a new browser tab from either the semantic search or by selecting **Ctrl** + **Shift** + **Enter**.
+- Open the search results in a new browser tab from either the semantic search or by selecting **Ctrl** + **Shift** + **Enter**.

 ## Work item search best practices

-- You can use a text search across all fields to efficiently locate relevant work items.
+- Use a text search across all fields to efficiently locate relevant work items.
 Text search is useful when you're trying to, for example, search for all work items that had similar exception trace.
-- You can also use the quick in-line search filters on any work item field to narrow down to a list of work items in seconds.
+- Use the quick in-line search filters on any work item field to narrow down to a list of work items in seconds.
 The list of suggestions helps complete your search faster.

 ## Semantic search vs. managed work item queries